Investing Taxes in Canada

 What is the capital gains tax rate in Canada for ETF investors?

 Canada does not have a flat capital gains tax rate.
 Instead, 50% of your capital gain — the inclusion rate — is added to your taxable income and taxed at your marginal rate.
-Combined federal and provincial marginal rates range from roughly 20% to 53%, making the effective tax on capital gains approximately 10%–26.5% depending on province and income bracket.
-The 2024 federal budget proposed raising the inclusion rate to two-thirds for individual gains above $250,000 per year, but as of 2026 this legislation had not been enacted.
+Combined federal and provincial marginal rates range from roughly 18% to 53%, making the effective tax on capital gains approximately 9%–26.5% depending on province and income bracket.
+The proposed increase to a two-thirds inclusion rate was formally cancelled by Prime Minister Carney on March 21, 2025.
+The rate is a flat 50% for all individuals in 2026, with no thresholds or tiers.

 Does holding US ETFs in an RRSP eliminate withholding tax?